phillee20/Markdown-Blog/README.md

 git clone https://github.com/YOUROWNGITHUBUSERNAME/MarkdownBlog
 ```

-Running `npm run devStart` will run the server and now go to your browser and type in localhost:4000 will display the website
+Now, run `npm run devStart` and it will run the server.
+Go to your browser and type in http://localhost:4000 ,this will display the website.
 <br>
 <br>